Lehman judge rules for trustee in "soft dollar" battle

 "This determination is correct both because the soft dollar accounts do not hold any customer property and because the soft dollar claims are based on a breach of the contractual obligation of LBI to provide research services to its customers," Peck wrote.

-The hedge funds and money managers, including Columbia Management Investment Advisors, had sought protection under the Securities Investor Protection Act, which covers losses of brokerage customers up to $500,000 (322,160 pounds).
+The hedge funds and money managers, including Columbia Management Investment Advisors, had sought protection under the Securities Investor Protection Act, which covers losses of brokerage customers up to $500,000.

 A lawyer for Columbia did not immediately respond to a request for comment.